There are a number of options available to you and your family through Police Veterans.

-Bec Lynch is PVV’s resident Social Worker with more than 17 years experience in managing front line mental health issues predominantly involving serving and veteran police.
+Bec Lynch is PVV’s resident Clinical Lead with more than 17 years experience in managing front line mental health issues predominantly involving serving and veteran police.
 Her responsibilities include managing the Veteran Peer Support program as well as providing specific clinical advice and support.
 Bec does not provide a 24 hour service and generally works 9am-5pm weekdays.

 “Making that initial phone call can be overwhelming, however I can assure Veterans that their concerns will be taken seriously, confidentially and with compassion.” – Bec Lynch